 With its dynamic economy and developed infrastructures for digital technologies, Malaysia is a very attractive market for e-commerce in Southeast Asia.
 Several websites and digital applications are already present in the Malaysian e-commerce landscape, with some global, regional and national players grabbing their shares.

-Well-established as one of the most dynamic digital ecosystems in Southeast Asia, the Malaysian e-commerce market is growing fast in terms of sales volumes and numbers of online shoppers, as well as in terms of categories of products being bought online.
-Leading actors are already in place but new national and foreign companies are pushing their way into this attractive market.
+Well-established as one of the most dynamic digital ecosystems in Southeast Asia, the Malaysian e-commerce market is growing fast.
+It is growing both in terms of scale and scope: sales volumes and numbers of online shoppers as well as in terms of categories of products being bought online.
+Though leading actors are already in place, new national and foreign companies are pushing their way into Malaysia’s attractive market.

 Top 10 e-commerce websites in Malaysia